butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 In these cases, you can always link a model to civitai by filling its URL in this extension.

-## Civitai API Security Check
-Since last website down of civitai, it has more strict checking for request's frequency.
-Once it thinks this extension's request is not secured, it gonna re-direct extension's API request to Cloudflare's real human checking page.
-Then this extension can not get any information back.

-In that case, you have to wait until civitai unblock you.
-It could take hours.

-Since v1.5.1, TI scanning is forced to delay 1 second to avoid this case.
-And since 1.5.4, there is a default header in all API request to fake as a browser.
-So you should be find if you are using 1.5.4 or later.

 ## Feature Request
 No new feature for v1.x after v1.5.
 All new feature will go to 2.x.